lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Security considerations for fragmentation
-This subsection describes potential attacks to LPWAN fragmentation and proposes countermeasures, based on existing analysis of attacks to 6LoWPAN fragmentation.
+This subsection describes potential attacks to LPWAN fragmentation and suggests possible countermeasures.

 A node can perform a buffer reservation attack by sending a first fragment to a target.
-Then, the receiver will reserve buffer space for the whole packet on the basis of the datagram size announced in that first fragment.
+Then, the receiver will reserve buffer space for the IPv6 packet.
 Other incoming fragmented packets will be dropped while the reassembly buffer is occupied during the reassembly timeout.
 Once that timeout expires, the attacker can repeat the same procedure, and iterate, thus creating a denial of service attack.